Decomposing galaxies with BANG: an automated morpho-kinematical decomposition of the SDSS-DR17 MaNGA survey: Data Sample

 \subsection{Kinematics: The MaNGA survey}

-The Mapping Nearby Galaxies at Apache Point Observatory (MaNGA) survey \citep{Bundy_2015,Drory_2015} has collected integral field spectroscopic measurements for $\simeq10,000$ local galaxies selected to have a roughly flat stellar mass-distribution above $10^{9}~\rm M_{\sun}$ in the redshift range $0.01 < \rm z <0.15$.
+The Mapping Nearby Galaxies at Apache Point Observatory (MaNGA) survey \citep{Bundy_2015,Drory_2015} has collected integral field spectroscopic measurements for $+10,000$ local galaxies selected to have a roughly flat stellar mass distribution above $10^{9}~\rm M_{\sun}$ in the redshift range $0.01 < \rm z <0.15$.
 The integral field units (IFU) observations have been carried out with different setups ranging from 19 IFU-fiber bundles ($\simeq 12''$ diameter) to 127 IFU-fiber bundles ($\simeq 32''$ diameter).
 The adopted configuration changes depending on different galaxy properties, we refer to \citealt{Wake_2017} for more details about the selection criteria and the distribution of the IFU sizes.
 The MaNGA survey is divided into a primary sample ($\simeq 67\%$) consisting of galaxies observed up to $1.5 ~\rm R_e$ and a secondary sample ($\simeq 33\%$) with spatial coverage of $2.5 ~\rm R_e$.
 The raw data are collected after a $\simeq 3$ hour-long dithered exposure and reduced by the data reduction pipeline \citep[][]{Law_2016,Yan_2016}.
 The reduced data cubes contain a spectrum at each spatial element with a resolution $\rm R \simeq 2000$ (i.e. $\sigma_{\rm inst}\simeq70\rm km/s$) in the wavelength range 3600\r{A} - 10000\r{A}.
-During each exposure, the hexagonal plate of the IFU is subject to dithered movements resulting in a spacial sampling of $0.5''$ and a mean full width at half maximum (FWHM) of $2.5''$ \citep[][]{Westfall_2019}.
-In addition to each data cube, the MaNGA collaboration provides, through its web interface \textsc{marvin} \citep[][]{Cherinka_2019}, a \textsc{dap} \citep[data analysis pipeline,][]{Belfiore_2019,Law_2021} catalogue of spatially resolved information in different configurations depending on the spatial binning and the stellar templates adopted in the data-cube spectral fitting process (see \citealt{Westfall_2019} for further details).
-In this work, we use line of sight (l.o.s) stellar velocity and velocity dispersion estimates and their associated errors as provided by the \textsc{dap} assuming the same spatial binning as for the data cube.
+During each exposure, the hexagonal plate of the IFU is subject to dithered movements resulting in a \fr{datacube binned to a $0.5''$ grid in order to optimally sample the $2.5''$ full width at half maximum (FWHM) reconstructed point spread function (PSF)} \citep[][]{Westfall_2019}. \fr{In addition to each data cube, the MaNGA collaboration provides a data analysis pipeline \citep[\textsc{dap}]{Belfiore_2019,Law_2021} comprising a set of spatially resolved \fr{maps} in different configurations depending on the spatial binning and on the stellar templates adopted in the data-cube spectral fitting process (see \citealt{Westfall_2019} for further details).} In this work, we \fr{collected, through the \textsc{dap} web interface \textsc{marvin} \citep[][]{Cherinka_2019}}, line of sight (l.o.s.) stellar velocity and velocity dispersion estimates and their associated errors assuming the same spatial binning as for the data cube.
 For each galaxy, we discarded all the pixels with S/N<4 (<6) for the velocity (velocity dispersion) to avoid spurious data in the outskirt of galaxies.
-On top of this, we applied the isolation forest algorithm \citep{Liu_2012} to each of the 2 maps to further mask possible outliers still present especially in the outskirt of velocity dispersion data.
+On top of this, we applied the isolation forest algorithm \citep{Liu_2012} to each of the two maps to further mask possible outliers still present especially in the outskirt of velocity dispersion data.